Tree: Timber

 Timber, "trees that are grown in order to produce wood" is cut into lumber (sawn wood) for use in construction.
 Wood has been an important, easily available material for construction since humans started building shelters.
 Engineered wood products are available which bind the particles, fibres or veneers of wood together with adhesives to form composite materials.
 Plastics have taken over from wood for some traditional uses.

 Wood is used in the construction of buildings, bridges, trackways, piles, poles for power lines, masts for boats, pit props, railway sleepers, fencing, hurdles, shuttering for concrete, pipes, scaffolding and pallets.
 In housebuilding it is used in joinery, for making joists, roof trusses, roofing shingles, thatching, staircases, doors, window frames, floor boards, parquet flooring, panelling and cladding.

 Wood is used to construct carts, farm implements, boats, dugout canoes and in shipbuilding.
 It is used for making furniture, tool handles, boxes, ladders, musical instruments, bows, weapons, matches, clothes pegs, brooms, shoes, baskets, turnery, carving, toys, pencils, rollers, cogs, wooden screws, barrels, coffins, skittles, veneers, artificial limbs, oars, skis, wooden spoons, sports equipment and wooden balls.

 Wood is pulped for paper and used in the manufacture of cardboard and made into engineered wood products for use in construction such as fibreboard, hardboard, chipboard and plywood.
-The wood of conifers is known as softwood while that of broad-leaved trees is hardwood.
+The wood of gymnosperms is known as softwood while that of angiosperms is known as hardwood.